Egypt : Safety by City

 Scams are Egypt’s biggest problem.
 There is so many of them that they cannot all be listed, but to name a few most prominent ones – never enter a taxi without negotiating the price first as they may and will overcharge you ridiculously; if you want to enter a museum, you might get stopped by someone telling you that you have to wait for the museum to open and that you can enter their shop and have some tea while you wait – this is a scheme to pressure you into buying something in their store; at amusement parks, don’t trust people that act like your friends as they often befriend people and then offer to hold their belongings while they’re on a ride only to disappear the moment you get on the ride.

 WOMEN TRAVELERS RISK : HIGH

 Many women have traveled safely to Egypt, without having any problems.
 However, many women will have a problem with being cat-called on the streets, while they might find whistles and comments directed at them offensive.
-Avoid parts of cities that are filled with bars and clubs, and visiting them alone, since there is a higher chance of running into intoxicated people, and wear clothes that cover your arms, legs and chest in order to minimize the unwanted attention.
+Avoid parts of cities that are filled with bars and clubs, and visit them alone, since there is a higher chance of running into intoxicated people, and wear clothes that cover your arms, legs, and chest in order to minimize unwanted attention.

 So...
 How Safe Is Egypt Really?

 You might have problems with petty crime and scams, but that’s the extent of crime in this country.